MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 ### Registration failure

-If signing in to configure the application fails and shows the error, "Sign-in failed, please select the sign-in button to try again," even after browser authentication succeeded, then open services.msc and check if GcaHostService is running.
+If signing in to configure the application fails and shows the error, "Sign-in failed, please select the sign-in button to try again," even after browser authentication succeeds, then open services.msc and check if GcaHostService is running.
 If it doesn't start, start it manually.
 In Task Manager, go to Services tab, check if GcaHostService is in the running state.
 If not, right click and start the service.

 ![Screenshot of services in Task Manager.](media/onprem-agent/GcaHostService_GcaUpdateService.png)